mitjarislakki/CNC/ReadMe.md

 `python3 -m venv .venv`

+- Windows: `.\.venv\Scripts\activate`
-`source .venv/bin/activate`
+- Linux: `source .venv/bin/activate`

 Install the dependencies

 `pip3 install -r requirements.txt`

 **Behavior with package versions higher than those in requirements.txt is untested.**

-CNC works with an Ethernet network, but it can also be connected to a single TSN switch.
+The CNC works with an Ethernet network, but it can also be connected to a single TSN switch.
 Modify the `INTERF` variable under `bridge_discovery/sniff_lldp.py` to your connected interface.

+The CNC is configured for B&R 0ACST052.1 by default.

 The application main entry point is `cnc_main.py`.
-After connecting to the network switch, running the application can be done with the virtual environment:
-- Windows: `.\.venv\Scripts\activate`
-- Linux: `source .venv/bin/activate`

-Followed by `python3 cnc_main.py`
+After connecting a NETCONF-enabled switch to the interface specified in `INTERF` (and adjusting relevant switch-specific variables), run the program as sudo:
+`sudo .venv/bin/python3 cnc_main.py`
+To use virtual environment variables in sudo you need to specify the path to the environments Python executable.
+Sudo is needed to access port privileged port 830 (default for NETCONF via SSH).
+Running without sudo will terminate with OSError.

 The Python program then runs continously until force stop (Ctrl+C).
 If the program throws an error it is supposed to recover and keep running without exiting.